 Value and competition

 Mind you, it’s not far off the mark.
 The exquisite display, wireless charging capabilities, IP68 rating, and stunning design all help justify the high price tag.
-The Find X3 Pro definitely offers an experience that’s a cut above affordable flagships that litter the market.
+The Find X3 Pro carves out an experience that’s a cut above the affordable flagships that litter the market.

 Related: The best Android phones in the UK

 However, Oppo’s software still doesn’t feel quite as refined as the other two big brands.
-And we don’t yet know how long Oppo is committed to providing updates to the Find X3 Pro either.
-Although the company has previously committed to two years of upgrades and was quick to roll out updates to Android 11 last year.
+The company has slightly improved its offer on the two years of upgrades it previously committed to, but it’s still not as generous as other premium players.
 Finally, the quad-camera setup, while competitive with the iPhone 12 Pro and Pro Max, isn’t as versatile as the Galaxy S21 Ultra, which remains my pick for the best camera phone at the moment and costs just a fraction more.

 Oppo Find X3 Pro review: The verdict